The Homer Calendar

 (Aside - speaking of, it's worth watching the family reenact a scene from Fiddler - watch below:)

-Homer finally figured out he wasn't Jewish in a 1995 episode, after the family sees the Rappin' Rabbis on TV, who sing, "Don't eat pork, not even vit a fork - Can't touch this!"
+Homer figured out he wasn't Jewish in a 1995 episode, after the family sees the Rappin' Rabbis on TV, who sing, "Don't eat pork, not even vit a fork - Can't touch this!"
 (YouTube clip).
 This leads Homer to ask, "Marge, are we Jewish?"
 You won't believe in what happens next:

 So yes, lots of folks around Springfield are max goyish.
 Like Principal Skinner, on the phone from his office: "I - I know Weinstein's parents were upset, Superintendent, but uh, but, but I - I was sure it was a phony excuse.
 I mean, it sounds so made up ...
-'Yahm Kip-Pur'."
+'Yahm Kip-Pur'." (watch it - YouTube clip).
 Or when Marge asked (YouTube clip), "What's the Jewish word for chutzpah?"
 And their attempt at Hanukkah carols didn't quite work (YouTube clip).
 Krusty: That's even worse than I'm Dreaming of a Whitefish Christmas.

 Still, even Christian evangelical neighbor Ned Flanders thought of us in his Job-like moment:

 Why me, Lord?
 Where have I gone wrong?
 I've always been nice to people.
 I don't drink or dance or swear.
 I've even kept Kosher, just to be on the safe side.
-I've done everything the Bible says, even the stuff that contradicts the other stuff.
+I've done everything the Bible says, even the stuff that contradicts the other stuff. (watch)

 (Ned also declared he and his family were Jewish after Homer stole his mustache, prompting a hearty "L'Chaim!" from his kids: YouTube clip)